Analysing Qualitative Data with MAXQDA – Starter Complete

 - Retrieving coded segments

 - Activating documents by variables and colors

-After completing this workshop, you will be able to prepare and import documents to be analyzed in MAXQDA, and they will be familiar with the basic functions necessary for analyzing qualitative data, from creating and managing a code system to coding documents to retrieving coded segments.
+After completing this workshop, you will be able to prepare and import documents to be analyzed in MAXQDA and you will be familiar with the basic functions necessary for analyzing qualitative data, from creating and managing a code system to coding documents to retrieving coded segments.

-You will learn to use memos to hold and organise ideas and thoughts.
-After the workshop you will be able to use standardised background information (like age, health status etc.) to filter and compare your data.
-You know how to conduct simple and complex lexical searches and automatically code search results.
+You will learn to use memos to hold and organize ideas and thoughts.
+After the workshop you will be able to use standardized background information (like age, health status etc.) to filter and compare your data.
+You will know how to conduct simple and complex lexical searches and automatically code search results.

 For all those, who have not yet worked with MAXQDA and want a hands-on, praxis-oriented introduction to computer-supported analysis of qualitative data.